- College Sports Hall

 The sports stadium built in 2015 adds a large gymnasium, 2 indoor basketball courts, and an indoor sports hall.
 The adjacent Keira Village Park cricket ground provides practice nets and a turf wicket.

 The College Canteen is open from 7.30am for breakfast and closes at 1.30pm.
-The Canteen has won many State Awards including NSW Canteen Manager of the Year and the prestigious Diamond Award for Canteen services.
 A wide range of cold and hot foods are available at recess breaks with a number of special menus to celebrate significant events.
 The canteen was refurbished and expanded in 2018.